benjamincrozat/content/articles/php-array-empty.md

     ],
 ];

+// 3
 $count = count($array, COUNT_RECURSIVE);

-// If $count is greater than zero, then your array is not empty. if ($count > 0) {
+// If $count is greater than zero. if ($count > 0) {
+    // The array is not empty.
+} else {
-    //
+	  // The array is empty.
 }
 ```